Domain hack

 A domain hack is a domain name that suggests a word, phrase, or name when concatenating two or more adjacent levels of that domain.
 For example, ro.bot and examp.le, using the domains .bot and .le, suggest the words robot and example respectively.
 In this context, the word hack denotes a clever trick (as in programming), not an exploit or break-in (as in security).

 Domain hacks offer the ability to produce short domain names.
 This makes them potentially valuable as redirectors, pastebins and base domains from which to delegate subdomains and URL shortening services.

 History

 On November 23, 1992, inter.net was registered.
-In the 1990s, several hostnames ending in pla.net were active.
-The concept of spelling out a phrase with the parts of a hostname to form a domain hack became well established.
-On Friday, May 3, 2002, icio.us was registered to create del.icio.us.
+By the 1990s, several hostnames ending in pla.net were active.
+The concept of spelling out a phrase with the parts of a hostname to form a domain hack was well established by the mid-1990s.
+On Friday, May 3, 2002, Delicious registered icio.us to create del.icio.us.
 Delicious would later gain control of the delicio.us domain, which had been parked since April 24, 2002, the day the .us ccTLD (country code top-level domain) was opened to second-level registrations.

 Who.is is a whois lookup service, indicating the registered ownership information of a domain.
 It was established June 12, 2002, and registered to an address in Reykjavík, Iceland.